teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 {: .hands_on}

 When you’re happy with your analysis results, choose whether to export the dataset into your Galaxy history or download it directly onto your computer.

-Then continue with the next hands-on step:
+## Exporting your data back to Galaxy

 > <hands-on-title>Exporting the results and history</hands-on-title>
 >